-Focuses on knowing your Company's unique aspects such as its history, operations, product, Board policies, etc. Directors are provided with an orientation kit of compiled reading and video materials intended to serve as a useful tool and ready reference resource for the Board's work and duties during the year.
-They are encouraged to visit the Company's mine sites and subsidiary operating plants to gain a closer understanding of business operations
+Board orientation focuses on knowing the Company's unique aspects such as its history, operations, product, Board policies, etc. Directors are provided with an orientation kit of compiled reading and video materials intended to serve as a useful tool and ready reference resource for the Board's work and duties during the year.
+They are encouraged to visit the Company's mine sites and subsidiary operating plants to gain a closer understanding of business operations and ongoing Corporate Social Responsibility (CSR) projects.

-Continuing Development Training varies upon each director's requirements, quality and relevance of the training available.
-All Directors are encouraged to avail themselves of educational opportunities as appropriate and as part of their continuous professional education.
+Board Directors have subjected themselves to formal self-assessments of their skills and expertise, including identification of development areas of interest to enhance their qualifications and effectiveness as Directors.
+Training varies upon each director's requirements, quality and relevance of the training available.
+All Directors are to avail themselves of educational opportunities as appropriate and as part of their continuous professional education.
 They are periodically provided with reference materials on global best practices and governance issues as part of their continuing education.
+All Directors have undergone corporate governance orientation in compliance with SEC regulations.
 The Company encourages and supports membership of its Directors and key officers in the Institute of Corporate Directors (ICD), a professional organization committed to the professional practice of corporate directorship.
-Directors and officers participate in ICD's continuing education programs such as roundtables, initiatives such as the ACGS working session, forums governance seminars and updates.
+Directors and officers participate in ICD's roundtables, initiatives such as the ACGS working session, forums governance seminars and updates.